Almost the same title as last year, but new year. You know the drill-

 ― curmudgeon, Thursday, 19 January 2017 18:00 (seven months ago) Permalink

-Batida is always great, Betsayda Machado y la Parranda el Clavo were one of

-  globalfest's high points.And so were Ssing Ssing!
+Batida is always great, Betsayda Machado y la Parranda el Clavo were one of globalfest's high points.And so were Ssing Ssing!
 Fierce!

-  ― A big shout out goes to the lamb chops, thos lamb chops (ulysses), Thursday,

-  19 January 2017 18:42 (five months ago) Permalink
+― A big shout out goes to the lamb chops, thos lamb chops (ulysses), Thursday, 19 January 2017 18:42 (seven months ago) Permalink

-  Just watched some video of afro-Venezuelan singing and percussion ensemble

-  Betsayda Machado y la Parranda el Clavo at the Kennedy Center Millennium Stage.
+Just watched some video of afro-Venezuelan singing and percussion ensemble Betsayda Machado y la Parranda el Clavo at the Kennedy Center Millennium Stage.
 Good stuff

 ― curmudgeon, Friday, 20 January 2017 17:54 (seven months ago) Permalink